 Legal Support for Cerebral Palsy

-When a birth injury results in a diagnosis of cerebral palsy, it is important to work with an attorney to ensure that your legal rights are protected.
+When a birth injury results in a diagnosis of cerebral palsy, it is important to work with a birth injury lawyer to ensure that your legal rights are protected.
 For help with legal-related matters, including restricted use of assistive devices, questions about care, discrimination, malpractice or negligence, contact Birth Injury Guide to discuss your case.
-Fill out our online form to get started right away.
+Call 1-877-415-6603 or fill out our online form to get started right away.